Fondren Fellows

 Between 2016 and 2019, the Fondren Fellows program was funded through the generous support of Trish Brice.
 The program's inception originally drew inspiration from a similar program at Vanderbilt, as well as by student research programs at Rice’s Center for Civic Leadership and Rice’s Humanities Research Center.

-For more information, see Jeff Falk's article: "Fondren Fellows Program showcases students’ research prowess," Rice News (April 17, 2017).
+For more information, see Jeff Falk's article: "Fondren Fellows Program showcases students’ research prowess," Rice News (April 17, 2017) and Andrew Bell's "Rice’s Fondren Fellows program displays projects at showcase event," Rice News (April 29, 2024).

-Fellows are encouraged to upload completed project materials and presentations to the Rice Digital Scholarship Archive (RDSA).
-This has resulted in the FF section of the RDSA, which is available here
+Fellows are encouraged to upload completed project materials and presentations to the Rice Research Repository (R-3).

 Contact Information